Piano scales - overviews and instructions

 How to define scales

-A scale is a collection of notes that have a musical connection and are buildings block for chords and starting-points for improvisation.
+A scale is a collection of notes that have a musical connection and are building blocks for chords and starting-points for improvisation.
 By knowing and recognizing scales you will be able to place a song in a musical context and as a result be able to play it with less effort.
 Knowing scales on the piano will of course also assist you in composing your own music.

 Attitudes toward scales